MichaelCurrin/dev-cheatsheets/cheatsheets/shell/storage/disk-usage.md

 - `-h --human-readable` - Show human readable format.
 - `--si` - Like `-h`, but use powers of 1000 not 1024.
 - `-c` - Add a summary total to the bottom of the output.
 - `-s, --summarize` - Show only a total.
 Same as setting depth to zero.
+Using `-c` and `-s` together is not worthwhile.
 - `-d, --max-depth=N`- set number of levels.
 - `-a, --all` - write counts for all files, not just directories.
 - `--time` - Add last modified time.